A list of unique Valentine’s Day traditions around the world and love day celebrations you should know about

 Did you know the Chinese lantern festival is also a celebration of love?

 Although China has its own version of Valentine’s Day, Qixi, for many Chinese, the Lantern Festival is the real Chinese Valentine’s Day.

 In ancient China, women had to stay indoors for most of their lives.
 However, they were allowed to go out during the lantern festival.
 So, it was one of the few times young men and women could meet and fall in love.

 Qixi falls on the seventh day of the seventh lunar month.
 It is currently celebrated similarly to Valentine’s Day by exchanging gifts and chocolates.
 However, the traditional customs ranged from showing off skills to worshipping a fairy weaver.

 On April 23rd, in Catalonia, they celebrate Valentine’s Day and World Book Day all wrapped into one.
 It is the festival of Saint Jordi– where women receive a rose while the men receive a book.

-What are some Valentine’s Day Traditions where you live?
+Valentine’s Day Traditions around the world where you live

 As you can see, there are many unique Valentine’s Day traditions around the world.

 If you’re looking to explore a new holiday tradition this year, I encourage you to try out a unique new way of celebrating love.
 Choose something that is meaningful to both parties and make Valentine’s day about what matters most–the people you love!

 What are some unique Valentine’s Day celebrations or traditions where you live?